 Men have sexual confidence because they are easily aroused.
 They orgasm easily through sexual activities with a lover.
 Men are always hassling women for sex So men know that women are less enthusiastic about sex but they will never acknowledge that women experience sex differently in case they lose out on sexual opportunities.
 Any realistic information is suppressed for fear of putting women off sex.
 Instead, male propaganda tells women that they should enjoy sex.
 When women don’t respond as men think they should, women’s much lower sexual confidence means they accept the male view that they must be dysfunctional.
 This is a natural consequence of heterosexual society where men’s views dominate.

 There are massive holes in the logic surrounding our beliefs about women’s sexuality.
 We are so accustomed to fiction being promoted as fact that we simply accept it.
-Movies for general release (which are usually written and directed by men) portray women’s sexuality as men think it should be.
-Even women are easily persuaded by unrealistic portrayals of female orgasm (through nipple stimulation, vaginal stimulation and cunnilingus) because they make women appear more attractive to men.
+Movies for general release (mostly produced by men) portray women’s sexuality as men think it should be.
+Some women accept unrealistic portrayals of female orgasm (through nipple stimulation, vaginal stimulation and cunnilingus) because they increase women’s attractiveness.

 Girls deserve a rational account of men’s emotional needs including an understanding of men’s sex drive to ejaculate through intercourse.
 Men’s behaviours cannot be explained in terms of the romance that women enjoy.
 It’s equally impossible to explain the concept of consent without being honest about the very different rewards men and women obtain from sex.